Blog

 *Ash with model Carra Pischke Photograph by Brenda Lakeman

-We were also featured in a local in print and digital magazine, T8N, with a photo essay.
-This shows never seen before shots of our studio, inspirations, quick drawings and water colour tests of various pieces we make.
-We asked one of our favourite models Carra Pischke to join us for the shoot!
-The interview was done by the editor Carmen and the photo essay portion was done by Brenda Lakemen out of St. Albert.
-For anyone interested in checking out a bit about our studio and a little bit about the makers of all these item T8N Magazine (March edition) is available on their website!
-For those that live in Edmonton or St. Albert the magazine is at dozens of different locations free of charge for pick up.
-A full list of available places is located on their website!
-Here is a link to the feature with the full print version at the bottom
+The interview was done by the editor, Carmen, and the photo essay portion was done by Brenda Lakeman out of St. Albert.
+For anyone interested in seeing a bit of our studio and learning more about the makers behind these items, the March edition of T8N Magazine is available on their website.
+For those who live in Edmonton or St. Albert, the magazine is available at dozens of locations free of charge for pickup.
+A full list of locations can be found on their website.

 Lastly we recently changed the pricing on our website to US dollars to be included on social media like “Pinterest.”
 This now makes all our items pinable!
 For our Canadian customers this just means you will see the Canadian amount on your bill.
 If you want to purchase in Canadian dollars you can also do that through our Etsy shop!